Family: woody, spicy

 Period: The hard years

 Possibly with the golden amber and perfectly harmonious layout of its feminine forerunner Samsara as a model, Jean-Paul Guerlain constructed Héritage in an aim to synthesize the immense olfactory heritage of Guerlain's past creations into one modern, masculine scent.
 He had since Habit Rouge accustomed the male audience to dare spraying on vanilla-scented orientals, and Héritage pushed the limits even further, playing on the whole legendary Guerlain scent repertoire.
 It combined aromatics, patchouli, vanilla, tonka bean, fine wood and spices to give off the most ardent and long-lasting radiance that — despite lavender, cedarwood and patchouli being established manly ingredients — brought to mind the house catalogue's oriental classics.
 And while Guerlain was at it, men were introduced to the intenser Eau de Parfum concept, hitherto reserved for feminine fragrances.
-But, Jean-Paul Guerlain knew how to build testosterone into opulence.
+But, Jean-Paul Guerlain knew how to build testosterone into sensuality.
 In Habit Rouge, it was fox-hunting and car leather upholstery, in Héritage the luxurious odour of cedarwood cigar boxes, complete with mahogany desk, pinstripe suit and leather-bound encyclopaedias.

 Undeniably derived from Davidoff's 1986 fragrance Zino and all its Wall Street associations, Héritage was a wealthy, self-confident, elegant fragrance, brass-golden, warmly woody, peppered and bright in tone.
 The ad mentioned it as an "intergenerational" perfume for "a man who both is protector of a tradition and announces a new spirit."
 And yes, Héritage had the aromatics-and-amber style of a vintage Guerlain but the polish of something new.
 While some found its tight, shiny composition to be rather formal and buttoned-up, it can't be denied that Héritage, with its lavender, vanilla, and confectionary tonka bean, made for something celebratory and optimistic that with a big smile pointed all the way back to Jicky.